Audi A6 e-tron Sportback review: Chill pill

 The A6 e-tron looks substantial because it is.
 It’s about the same size as the A6 petrol we are familiar with, but there’s more mass to the design, something most noticeable at the sides.

 A black applique low down on the doors, there to also indicate the position of the battery, helps break the bulk.
-The fastback tail gives the A6 e-tron Sportback its eye-catching shape and to me, it looks best from the rear three-fourth angle.
-There's a lovely flow from roof to high-deck boot and the full-width lighting is really slick.
+The fastback tail gives the A6 e-tron Sportback its eye-catching shape and to me, it looks best from the rear three-quarter angle.
+There’s a lovely flow from roof to high-deck boot and the full-width lighting is really slick.

-With split headlamps, a semi-concealed grille and a black ‘mask’ on the bumper to hide the air dams and ADAS hardware, frontal styling is a dramatic departure from the Audi template.
+With split headlamps, a semi-concealed grille, and a black ‘mask’ on the bumper to hide the air dams and ADAS hardware, frontal styling is a dramatic departure from the Audi template.
 The LED DRLs positioned up top get eight selectable patterns and this is a cool touch.
 A fact of note is that the A6 e-tron Sportback is the most aerodynamic Audi ever, and this bodes well for range.
-But, and this is just me, I'm not a fan of this newfangled organic styling.
-I like my Audi's angular.
+But, and this is just me, I’m not a fan of this newfangled organic styling.
+I like my Audis angular.

 Audi A6 e-tron Sportback interior and features